-Refer to Appendix 3 for the Intervention Logic Diagram which illustrates how the services we fund or provide will impact on the health of our population.
-The diagram also demonstrates how our work contributes to the goals of the wider South Island region and delivers on the expectations of Government.
+The Intervention Logic Diagram (Appendix 2), illustrates how the services we fund or provide will impact on the health of our population.
+The diagram also demonstrates how our work contributes to our longer-term goals, the goals of the wider South Island region and the expectations of Government.